 Public policies at times have negative effects on affordable housing.
 Zoning ordinances which may restrict where certain types of housing can be built or the ordinances which dictate the number of persons that can reside in a property are examples of public policies that can negatively affect all types of housing.
 Often times these regulations are used to inhibit the development of affordable housing.
 The Borough of Chambersburg has taken a proactive approach to address the issue of providing opportunities for the development of affordable housing within the Borough.
-The Borough, in FY 2021, saw the completion of a 40 unit development for seniors which the Borough supported expressing the commitment to affordable housing in the Borough.

-The Borough, per governing regulations, continually reviews its policies and ordinances such as land use and zoning to ensure all policies and ordinances are current and up to date including steps to remove undue roadblocks to allow for development, FY 2021 will be no different.
+The Borough, per governing regulations, continually reviews its policies and ordinances such as land use and zoning to ensure all policies and ordinances are current and up to date including steps to remove undue roadblocks to allow for development, FY 2022 will be no different.
 The Borough will also be proactive in working with developers seeking to create affordable housing in the Borough.
-In FY 2020 the Borough was working with a non-profit developer to create six units of affordable housing.
-Unfortunately, that project has been deferred for a year or two.
-That same developer which is a non-profit is considering applying to PA DCED for HOME funds to create a housing rehabilitation program in the Borough.
-The Borough is offering it full support of the activity.
-Should the application be successful, if barriers are discovered during implementation to successfully executing the program the Bough will work with the developer to address the issue.